 - Increased Forgiveness (Higher MOI): Pushing weight back also increases the club's Moment of Inertia (MOI).
 MOI is simply a measure of a club's resistance to twisting.
 With a high MOI, the clubface is much more stable on off-center hits.
 If you strike it on the toe or heel, the face will twist less, meaning you lose less ball speed and your shot flies straighter.

 - Draw Bias: A back CG can also help fight a slice.
-The physics get a bit deep here (it's called "gear effect"), but in simple terms, a contact on the a clubface that’s farther from the CG can induce side spin.
-Contact on the toeline when the CG is back tends produce hook-spin, which counter-acts a slice
+Contact on the toeline when the CG is back tends to produce hook-spin, which counteracts a slice.

 - Who it's for: Mid to high-handicap golfers, players with slower swing speeds, and anyone looking for maximum help getting the ball airborne and keeping it on the course.